D. P. Roy Choudhury: Martyrs' Memorial

 Located outside the Patna Secretariat, the Martyrs’ Memorial stands tall as the symbolic representation of the sacrifice that the Indians made to achieve independence.
 It is a life-sized statue of seven young men who sacrificed their lives in the Quit India Movement to hoist the national flag on the Secretariat building.

 Roy Choudhury showcases the determined attitude and the spontaneity of movement of each defiant figure which emphasizes the strength of the entire composition.
 This sculpture was commissioned after India’s Independence and was unveiled by Rajendra Prasad in October 1956.

 Gyarah Murti

-A monumental sculpture titled Gyarah Murti, based on Dandi March has been erected along the road at the junction of Sardar Patel Marg and Teen Murti Marg in Delhi.
+A monumental sculpture titled Gyarah Murti, based on Dandi March has been erected along the road at the junction of Sardar Patel Marg and Teen Murti Marg in New Delhi.
 The task of creating this sculpture was entrusted to Roy Choudhury by the then Prime Minister, Jawaharlal Nehru.
 This sculpture is 29 meters long on the surface and 4 meters high, made of a combination of 11 figures.
 It was installed in 1982 after the death of Devi Prasad Roy Choudhury.
 The image of this sculpture was also printed on the Indian currency note of 500 rupees.

 Some of his other important public sculptures include the statue of Mahatma Gandhi at Marina beach in Chennai, God of Destruction (plaster of paris), Rhythm, After the Bath, The Last Stroke, Victims of Hunger (1952) and When Winter Comes (1955), all made in bronze.